-Torrija with meringue icecream from Restuarante Bole, Zaragoze
+Torrija with meringue icecream from Restuarante Bole, Zaragoza

-Firstly, most Iberian Peninsula sweet tooth pleasures on the Iberian Peninsula, originated in convents and monasteries under the reigns of Isabel and Ferdinand, known as The Catholic Monarchs, in 1492, Emperor Carlos V ( 1515) and his son Felipe II, all devout Catholics.
+Firstly, most Iberian Peninsula sweet tooth pleasures originated in convents and monasteries under the reigns of Isabel and Ferdinand, known as The Catholic Monarchs, in 1492, Emperor Carlos V ( 1515) and his son Felipe II, all devout Catholics.

 The favored traditional Lent and Easter sweet tooth pleasure is in actuality a bread pastry called torrijas, which was first documented in the convent of Saint Theresa in the XV century, and later in 1607 by historian and cookbook writer Domingo Hernández de Maceras who published Libro de Cozina and later, once again, in 1611 by writer Francisco Martinez Motiño.